 The department's programs are accredited by the Pennsylvania Department of Education.
 The University's Professional Education Unit is also accredited by the National Council for Accreditation of Teacher Education (NCATE).
 Accreditation and interstate agreements between Pennsylvania and selected states assure that courses taken will be considered for certification in most states.
 Praxis Series I & II tests are required for Pennsylvania Teacher Certification.
-Additionally, in order to enter Pennsylvania schools, all candidates must have state police clearances, child abuse clearances and a record of FBI fingerprint clearances on file with the Education Department.
-Students should consult departmental and student handbooks for detailed information on graduation and certification requirements.
+Additionally, in order to enter Pennsylvania schools or be placed at any field experience site that would put them in direct contact with children, including any and all University of Scranton clinics or tutoring sessions, all candidates must have Criminal History Clearance (Act 34), Child Abuse Clearances (Act 151) and FBI Fingerprint Clearances (Act 114) on file with the Education Department.
+Any citation on the Act 34, Act 151 or Act 114 will prevent students from participating in field and student teaching, or admission into Teacher Education Programs.

 Students are accepted to the University as Education majors, but progress beyond 48 credits may occur only upon application for Teacher Candidate status.
 Materials necessary for the application process include teacher recommendations, completion of specific courses, and passing scores on the appropriate Praxis Series I tests as required by the Pennsylvania Department of Education.
-Completing the application process will admit the education major to Teacher Candidacy and permit the student to engage in junior-level course work.
-Materials necessary for the application are available from the Education Department and Panuska College Advising Center.
+Acceptance into Teacher Candidacy permits the student to engage in junior-level Education course work.
+Materials necessary for the application are available from the Education Department.